vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 #### Example 3: battery-to-USB + USB hub + smart socket

-If you have multiple battery power devices close to each other, and you want to automate them the same way, you can use an active powered USB-hub.
+If you have multiple battery power devices close to each other, and you want to automate them the same way, you can also use an active powered USB-hub.\
 This hub can be powered with a smart socket to control all the connected devices at once.

 <a href="../buy/esphome_diy#usb-hub" target="_blank">